 1. Revenue accounts

-Revenue accounts maintain a record of the incomes that the business earns from selling its products and services.
-It only includes revenues related to the core functions of the business and excludes revenues that are not related to the main activities of the business.
+Revenue accounts capture and record the incomes that the business earns from selling its products and services.
+It only includes revenues related to the core functions of the business and excludes revenues that are unrelated to the main activities of the business.

 Some of the sub-categories that may be included under the revenue account include sales discounts account, sales returns account, interest income account, etc. Numbering for each revenue account can start from 4000.

 2. Expense accounts

 The expense account is the last category in the chart of accounts.
 It includes a list of all the accounts used to capture the money spent in generating revenues for the business.
-The expenses must be tied back to specific products or revenue-generating activities of the business.
+The expenses can be tied back to specific products or revenue-generating activities of the business.

 Thank you for reading CFI’s explanation of a chart of accounts.
-CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
+CFI offers the Financial Modeling & Valuation Analyst (FMVA)® certification program for those looking to take their careers to the next level.
 To keep learning and advancing your career, the following CFI resources will be helpful: